 This chapter reviews the diagnosis, characteristics and history of Asperger’s Syndrome as well as available treatment options and various accommodations.
 This chapter also includes an in depth look at the impact of Asperger’s Syndrome on individuals with regard to their educational, social, family, and professional lives.
 Last, this chapter covers considerations for individuals with Asperger’s Syndrome in adulthood.

-This introductory chapter provides an overview of the prevalence rates and diagnostic criteria for pervasive developmental disorders as defined in the Diagnostic and Statistical Manual (DSM) current edition.
+This introductory chapter provides an overview of the prevalence rates and diagnostic criteria for autism spectrum disorder as defined in the Diagnostic and Statistical Manual (DSM) current edition.
 An emphasis is placed on autistic disorder and Asperger’s Syndrome.
 A chronological history of major contributors to the field of autism is reviewed.
 Multiple characteristics of autism are delineated and illustrated along with the early signs of autism.
 Next, various available treatments are provided with a caution regarding their proven effectiveness according to evidence-based research.
 Last, an overview of the National Standards Project completed by the National Autism Center is described.

 Key elements in this chapter include the story of Levi who demonstrated multiple episodes of severe challenging behavior including self-injury with the potential to cause permanent damage.
 Also included are discussions of behavioral laws, the definition of behavior, and an introduction to the work of Dr. B.F.
 Skinner and applied behavior analysis.
 Key elements in this chapter also include the presentation of basic terminology and concepts derived from the science of applied behavior analysis.
 Video vignettes provide illustrations of terminology and examples of concepts in real life every day situations and environments.